Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

 If you were between the ages of 22 – 40 at the time of dismissal your basic award will be one weeks’ pay for every year you were employed.
 So, if you were employed for ten years and earned £250 a week, your calculation would look like this.

 £250 (weekly wage) X 10 (years worked) = £2,500.00 (basic award)

 If you were over 41 at the time of dismissal, you would receive 1.5 weeks wages for every year you were employed.
 If you were under the age of 22, then you will receive 0.5 weeks wages for every year you worked.

 There is also a maximum amount that can count as a week's pay.
 If your gross weekly pay is more than £479, you can only claim up to £479 per week.
 So, if you earned £500 per week, you would only be able to claim £479 per week to calculate the basic award.

-If your new job pays less than the job you left then you can claim a few months loss of earnings for the difference in your wages e.g.: Job A that you had to leave paid £250 per week, you new Job B pays £200.00 per week, you can claim the £50.00 per week difference.
+If your new job pays less than the job you left, then you can claim a few months' loss of earnings for the difference in your wages, e.g., Job A that you had to leave paid £250 per week, your new Job B pays £200.00 per week, so you can claim the £50.00 per week difference.